 The P-40B was powered by an Allison V-1710 and armed with nose and wing mounted Browning machine guns.
 High altitude combat was avoided in the P-40 due to a lack of a two-stage supercharger.
 The lack of power at higher altitudes made it very hard to survive against aircraft like the Focke-Wulf Fw 190 and Messerschmitt Bf 109.
 At medium to low altitude the P-40 had good agility, especially at high speed.
 It was one of the tightest-turning monoplane fighters of the war, although at lower speeds it could not out-turn the extremely maneuverable Japanese fighters such as the A6M “Zero” and Ki-43 “Oscar.”
 The P-40 was a very rugged aircraft and could tolerate harsh conditions in a wide variety of climates.
 Its strong structure enabled the P-40 to survive mid-air collisions and weapons fire that would take down most other Allied and Axis fighters of the time.

-*The P-40B has just arrived at the American Heritage Museum and is on display!
+*The P-40B has just arrived at the American Heritage Museum and is on display in the Pacific War Exhibit!